THEWHITEBOY503/cIRC/README.md

 ### Connecting with your client

 No 2 clients are the same, so setup will vary.
-However, if when you open your client and you are able to get to a input box where you can input a message, you will probably be able to connect to cIRC with 3 simple commands.
+However, if you open your client and you are able to get to a input box where you can input a message, you will probably be able to connect to cIRC with 3 simple commands.

 1- (Optional) Set your nickname.